yconst/YCML/README.md

 - Based on [YCMatrix](https://github.com/yconst/YCMatrix), a matrix library that makes use of the Accelerate Framework for improved performance.
 - Text-based exporting of models.
 - NSArray category for basic statistics (mean, median, quartiles, min and max, variance, sd etc.).
+- Tools for pseudorandom and quasi-random low discrepancy sequence generation (see note below).

 ##Getting started